icinganalysis/icinganalysis.github.io/content/NACA-TN-1793.md

 >Examination
 of table I and figure 1 indicates that these proposed maximum conditions were neither equalled nor exceeded during the 1947-48 season.
-Whereas the first cylinder run of ice condltions approximates the estimated maximum conditions with respect to liquid-water content and temperature,
+Whereas the first cylinder run of ice conditions approximates the estimated maximum conditions with respect to liquid-water content and temperature,